NERCDigitalGathering2025/NERCDigitalGathering_Hackathon_2025/README.md

 ### 4. NERC_DG_Hackathon_SoilsAndLandCover.ipynb

 This notebook focuses on **soils and land cover data** and provides challenges for working with spatial environmental datasets for Bedfordshire.
+The soil data comes from Cranfield University's LandIS Land Information System, see https://www.landis.org.uk.

 **Key Features:**
 - Loading and processing CSV datasets from external URLs